jussi822/song-style-transformer/README.md

 # Song style transformer

-Project to experiment with editing songs towards a selected style, e.g. more Mozart-like
+Project to experiment with editing pieces of music or other audio towards a selected style, e.g. more bird song like.

 ## Summary